adamsol/Pyxell/docs/manual.md

 print Vector(5, 12).length()
 ```

-Method is bound to the object before it is called, so it can be treated as a standard function.
+Method is bound to the object before it is called, so it can be treated like a standard function.

 ```
 class Multiplier def